DworkinLab/episodicSequenceData/Novalign_pipeline.md

 ```

-2) Create script to call all and run in parallel (us & which puts job in background)
+2) Create script to call all and run in parallel (use "&" which puts job in background then multiple can run at a time)

+This creates a file that has all the scripts made in step 1) in a list with & at the end to run in parrallel

 ```
 #! /bin/bash